baxters4karma/password-generator/README.md

 ## Description

-This week’s Challenge involves creating an application that an employee can use to generate a random password based on criteria they’ve selected.
-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code written by me.
-It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.
-This week’s coursework will teach the skills needed to succeed in this assignment.
+This week’s Challenge involves creating an application that an employee can use to generate a random password based on user-selected criteria.
+This app will run in the browser and features dynamically updated HTML and CSS powered by the JavaScript code.
+It will have a clean and polished user interface and is responsive, which ensures that it adapts to multiple screen sizes.

+If you are unfamiliar with special characters, take a look at some [examples of special characters on the OWASP Foundation website](https://www.owasp.org/index.php/Password_special_characters).

 [back to top](#table-of-contents)

 ## User Story

 ```
-AS AN employer
+AS AN employee with access to sensitive data
-I WANT to view a potential employee's deployed portfolio of work samples
+I WANT to randomly generate a password that meets certain criteria
-SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+SO THAT I can create a strong password that provides greater security

 ```
 [back to top](#table-of-contents)